Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Thermal and long-time predictions

-Whenever the ME and DE predictions of generally local observables coincide, the system, quenched on the chosen initial state, \emph{thermalizes}.
-Conversely, it undergoes a nonthermal behavior due to Hilbert space fragmentation, scarring dynamics, or other exotic phenomena.
+Whenever the ME and DE predictions of generic observables coincide, the system, quenched on the chosen initial state, \emph{thermalizes}.
+Conversely, it exhibits nonthermal behavior due to Hilbert-space fragmentation, scarring dynamics, or other exotic phenomena.

-In the superposition of superselection sectors in \cref{eq_superselection}, DE and ME predictions of the imbalance in \cref{eq_imbalance} (and any other local observable) are obtained as classical averages of the DE and ME values of each background-charge configuration.
+In the superposition of superselection sectors in Eq.(2), DE and ME predictions of the imbalance in Eq.(5) (and any other observable) are obtained as classical averages of the DE and ME values of each background-charge configuration.
 Namely, we have: